wojtekcz/language2motion/README.md

 The use-case is based on a paper "[Learning a bidirectional mapping between human whole-body motion and natural language using deep recurrent neural networks"](https://arxiv.org/abs/1705.06400) by Matthias Plappert.
 He created a nice dataset of few thousand motions "[The KIT Motion-Language Dataset (paper)](https://arxiv.org/abs/1607.03827)", [website](https://motion-annotation.humanoids.kit.edu/dataset/).

-The Motion2Language Transformer which kind-of-works is there, already.
-I'm working towards completing language2motion solution.
+The Motion2Language Transformer which works is there, already.
+Lang2motion one started to work recently, and I'm implementing more sophisticated motion generation strategy now.

 I'm using modified [Swift Transformer implementation](https://github.com/acarrera94/swift-models/tree/translation/Models/Translation) by Andre Carrera.